zarquon42b/zarquon42b.github.io/_posts/2015-01-30-restoreShapes.md

 rest <- restoreSamples(mymod)
 ```

-Now we could remesh this sample and create a new statismo model
+Now we could remesh this sample and create a new statismo model. </br>
 Have a nice weekend!